 Governor Hopefuls Mobilize Volunteer Forces On Campaign’s Last Day

-A fifth major Republican candidate, state Sen. Gerald Cardinale, has lagged in the polls and in fund-raising.
+A fifth major Republican candidate, state Sen. Gerald Cardinale, has lately lagged in the polls and in the fund-raising necessary to keep up with his opponents’ brisk spending for television commercials.

-There has been little suspense in the Democratic primary, with U.S. Rep. James Florio enjoying a large lead in the polls over Assemblyman Alan Karcher and Princeton Mayor Barbara Sigmund.
+There has been little suspense in the Democratic race, with U.S. Rep. James Florio enjoying a nearly insurmountable lead in the polls over Assemblyman Alan Karcher and Princeton Mayor Barbara Sigmund.